Unitary Left

-Unitary Left (Gauche unitaire, GU) was a political party in France that was originally faction (under the name Unir or Unite) within the Revolutionary Communist League.
-The party is led by Christian Picquet, a former member of the Revolutionary Communist League.
+Unitary Left (Gauche unitaire, GU) was a far-left French political party founded in 2009.
+The party was led by Christian Picquet, a former member of the Revolutionary Communist League and former leader of the association Unite.
+The party was dissolved and integrated into the French Communist Party (PCF) in 2015.

 The creation of the party was announced on 8 March 2009 at the founding congress of the Left Front electoral coalition ahead of the 2009 European elections.
 Picquet, whose opposition faction represented 3.7% at the founding congress of the New Anticapitalist Party, disagreed with the majority's refusal to ally with the Communist-led Left Front for the European elections.

+Other members from the same current remained in the New Anticapitalist Party, and formed the internal faction Convergences and Alternative on 17 May 2009.

-As a result, Picquet's small movement integrated the Left Front and Picquet was the third candidate on the coalition's list in the Île-de-France constituency.
+The party was a member of the Left Front and Picquet was the third candidate on the coalition's list in the Île-de-France constituency.

 Ideologically, the party sought to unite all democratic socialists opposed to neo-liberalism under a common front.

-The GU was part of the Left Front until 2014.
+In the 2010 French regional elections, the GU, as part of the Left Front, had seven officials elected into office: